top of page

 BACKGROUND & EDUCATION

 I graduated from The University of Alabama in 2017 with a degree in chemical engineering and started working in the food industry.
 I was an engineer at a food ingredient plant, and later worked in quality assurance at an artisanal salami company.
-While I loved these experiences and knew that food was the field for me, I wanted to move more towards the nutrition side of things.
+I loved these experiences and knew that food was the field for me, but I also wanted to learn more about the nutrition side of things.
 I went back to school for my M.S. in nutritional sciences from San Diego State University, graduating in 2023.
 In May 2025, I graduated from my dietetic internship at the VA in San Diego.
 I passed the RD exam and became a registered dietitian in June 2025.

 I am deeply grateful to my family, friends, and mentors along the way who helped me get to this point.
 I'm eager to share what I've learned about food & nutrition over the years while continuing to learn new things.
 I recently moved to Okinawa, Japan (for my spouse's job) so I'm learning new things about different cultural cuisines and food & nutrition philosophies all the time these days!